Kingrashy12/secptrum-ui/README.md

 - [Dropdown](#Dropdown): A dropdown menu for navigation or selection options.
 - [Stack](#Stack): A layout component for arranging child elements with spacing.
 - [Box](#Box): A versatile container component for layout and styling purposes.
+- [ImagePicker](#ImagePicker): A picker components that allows users to select and upload an image.

 ## Input